pantor/ruckig/README.md

 Synchronization Behavior   | Explanation
 -------------------------- | -------------------------------------------------------------------
-Time                       | Always synchronize the DoFs to reach the target at the same time TimeIfNecessary            | Synchronize only when necessary (e.g. for non-zero target velocity or acceleration) None                       | Calculate every DoF independently
+Time (default)             | Always synchronize the DoFs to reach the target at the same time TimeIfNecessary            | Synchronize only when necessary (e.g. for non-zero target velocity or acceleration) None                       | Calculate every DoF independently